Skip to main content

 Exchange the API Connection Credential for an access_token

-You need to run a POST request to exchange the API Connection Credentials (ClientID and Secret) for an access_token.
+Now that you have API Connection Credentials, you need to run a POST request to exchange the ClientID and Secret for an access_token.
 We've created a pre-populated cURL request to make it easy to copy and paste into your API tool of choice (Terminal, Postman, etc.).
 Alternatively, you can request the access_token directly from your custom application.

 Obtaining the Pre-Populated cURL Request